-In April 2020, the Organization obtained a term note in the amount of \$210,872 with a commercial bank under the U.S. Small Business Administration Paycheck Protection Program (PPP), which was established by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-The loan is eligible for forgiveness pursuant to the CARES Act, which minimally requires that (1) at least 60% of the loan proceeds are used to cover payroll costs and the remainder is used for mortgage interest, rent and utility costs over the earlier of 8 to 24 weeks after the loan is made, or December 31, 2020, (2) the number of employees and compensation levels are generally maintained, and (3) the Company continues to operate in substantially the same manner as at present, to the extent permitted by applicable law.
-The portion of the loan that is not forgiven bears interest at 1.0% and matures in April 2025.
-Principal and interest payments are deferred until the lender receives the forgiveness amount from the U.S. Small Business Administration.
-Management anticipates that 100% of the loan will be forgiven based on qualified expenditures made subsequent to the issuance of the loan.
+On February 2, 2021, the Organization obtained a second draw term note in the amount of \$166,775, with a financial institution under the SBA PPP, which was established by the CARES Act.
+The loan is eligible for forgiveness pursuant to the CARES Act, which minimally requires that (1) at least 60% of the loan proceeds are used to cover payroll costs and the remainder is used for mortgage interest, debt interest, rent, utility, property damages, supplier costs and worker protection costs over the earlier of 8 to 24 weeks after the date of disbursement, (2) the number of employees and compensation levels are generally maintained.
+The portion of the loan that is not forgiven bears interest at 1.0% and matures in February 2026.
+Principal and interest payments are deferred for the first 10 months of the loan at which time the loan is to be repaid on a monthly basis over the remaining 50 months.
+Management anticipates that 100% of the loan will be forgiven as the Organization plans to use the loan proceeds to fund eligible expenses and plans to maintain the employee and compensation levels as required by the CARES Act for forgiveness.